Paint Tacoma Beautiful

 No. Volunteers fully lead the project themselves, but Paint Tacoma staff are available if any support is needed throughout the day.

 We welcome painting and prep supplies, basic landscaping tools, and safety supplies.
 We are a 501(c)3 organization and we will gladly acknowledge your donation.
-Please note that donations are subject to needs, availability of storage, etc. Please contact us for further details at 253-579-3970 or jessiet@associatedministries.
+Please note that donations are subject to needs, availability of storage, etc. Please contact Kayla Kim for further details at 253-426-1510 or kaylak@associatedministries.